Kong/docs.konghq.com/app/konnect/updates.md

 2.4.1.1 to take advantage of any new features.
 : The 2.4.1.1 release includes two new plugins: [OPA](/hub/kong-inc/opa) and [Mocking](/hub/kong-inc/mocking).
-To use these plugins, and any other features newly introduced in this release, [simply start up a new runtime](/konnect/runtime-manager/upgrade).
+To use these plugins, and any other features newly introduced in this release, [start up a new runtime](/konnect/runtime-manager/upgrade).
 : For all the changes and new features in {{site.base_gateway}} 2.4.x, see the [changelog](/enterprise/changelog).

 **More plugins available in {{site.konnect_saas}}**